mithril-security/blindai/.github/ISSUE_TEMPLATE/improvement.md

 ---

 ## Description
-Please describe the issue in details
+Describe the suggestion in details

 ## Motivation and Context
-Please expliain what makes you think this enhancement is needed.
+Explain what makes you think this enhancement is needed.
 Make sure to link any exisiting Issues (or Pull Requests) that are related to this one (Whether they are closed or not).

 ## Test plans
-Please describe how the solution of the issue should be tested
+Describe how the solution of the issue should be tested

 ## Additional Information
-Please add any additional information here.
+Add any additional information here.

 ## Checklist
 - [ ] This issue concerns BlindAI Client